-This form can be pushed further by imposing the reasonable requirement that if a variable has no variation, then the capital to support it is simply its mean value with no additional capital requirement.
-This requires $\alpha = 1$ .
-Then, with capital being the sum of the mean and the risk load.
+This form can be pushed further by imposing the reasonable requirement8 that if a variable has no variation, then the capital to support it is simply its mean value with no additional capital requirement.
+This requires $\alpha = 1$.
+Then, with capital being the sum of the mean and the risk load, and so finally